usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 *This section is informative.*

-This recommendation and its companion documents, SP 800-63A, SP 800-63B, and SP 800-63C, provide technical guidelines to agencies for the implementation of digital authentication.
+This recommendation and its companion documents, Special Publication (SP) 800-63A, SP 800-63B, and SP 800-63C, provide technical guidelines to agencies for the implementation of digital authentication.

 <a name="sec2"></a>